MoodySeel/Steam-Wishlist-Export/README.md

 # Private wishlist
 If your wishlist is private, you'll have to take a few extra steps:
 * Log in to your Steam account with your browser.
 * Copy the value of the `steamLoginSecure` cookie.
-This value is long string starting with `76561198` followed by a lot of random letters and numbers.
+This value is a long string starting with `76561198` followed by a lot of random letters and numbers.
 * Supply the value of that cookie to `steam_wishlist.py` with the `-c` parameter:

 ``` shell